sonudoo/passwordmanager/README.md

 All the pages in the password manager are dynamically generated and cannot be accessed by directly entering the url in browser.
 The pages generated are W3C certified.

-#Developer

-Incase you face any error please mail me at administrator [at] sonudoo.com.
-I hope you enjoy this app.